 The average American adult ingests about 100 IUs of the compound as part of their normal diet.
 This is significantly less than the servings administered to the children who participated in the study.

 I’ve been an strong advocate of using vitamin D to bolster the immune system for many years.
 It’s great to see that it’s finally getting the attention it deserves.
-If you are looking for a high-quality D vitamin supplement, I personally take and recommend D3 Serum.

 - Oliver Ghillie.
 Vitamin D better than vaccines at preventing flu, report claims.
 The Times Scotland.
 2010 March 18.